SumitKaushik1/RestFullBooker-API-Testing-Cucumber-Framework-Project/README.md

 ______________________________________________________________________________________________

-## test-output
+# test-output
- ### html
+ ## html

- - **Cucumber HTML Report :**
-      - This folder contains the Cucumber HTML report generated from the API testing of the RestfulBooker project.
+ This folder contains the Cucumber HTML report generated from the API testing of the RestfulBooker project.
 The report provides a detailed overview of the test execution results, including the status of each test case, execution times, and any encountered issues or errors.